Yannic-reust/retro-game/README.md

 ### Start the Game
 In VSCode after installing the Live Server Extension, you click on Go Live in the bottom-right corner.
 The server will start, and you can access it on port 5500.

+### Game Settings
+The best Resolution for the Game is 1920 x 1080px